wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 :::note
 Fields available in the **Identity Provider** section gets automatically occupied with the respective URLs.
 :::

+You have selected Google as Open ID provider in Wavemaker.

 3. Set up user account in the [Google Console](https://console.cloud.google.com).
 This is to create an OAuth application to fetch the Client ID and Client Secret.